Introduction to JavaScript Runtime Environments

 In 2009, the Node runtime environment was created for the purpose of executing JavaScript code without a browser, enabling the creation of full-stack (front-end and back-end) applications using only the JavaScript language.

-Node is an entirely different runtime environment, meaning that browser-environment data values and functions, like window.alert()
+Node is an entirely different runtime environment, meaning that browser-environment data values and functions, like window.alert(), can’t be used.

 For example, it's easy to check the directory of a file name myApp.js using the Node runtime environment variable process